svetaj/KAFKA_CARDINALITY/README.md

     run examples

-## create a small app that reads this data from kafka and prints it to stdout

-### send topic items to stdout
+### create a small app

+Reads this data from kafka and prints it to stdout, send topic items to stdout, parse JSON (extract key,value)
-    bin/kafka-run-class.sh MyCAT streams-file-input

-### parse JSON (extract key,value)

-    bin/kafka-run-class.sh MyJSON tamedia uid
+    KafkaPipe.java (explained later)

 ## find a suitable data structure for counting and implement a simple counting mechanism, output the results to stdout